beccycole/boxplot-project/README.md

 ## Repository

-This repository contains a jupyter notebook called boxplot-project.ipynb.
+This repository contains a jupyter notebook called boxplot-project-2018.ipynb.
 To run this notebook you must have [jupyter](http://jupyter.org/) installed on your machine.
 Jupyter comes pre-installed with the [Anaconda](https://www.anaconda.com/) python distribution package which I would advise you to install.

 The [Iris](http://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data) dataset can also be found by clicking on the link provided.